neuropoly/totalspineseg/scripts/active_learning/README.md

 Due to the time-consuming nature of manually segmenting the anatomical structures identified by TotalSpineSeg namely the spinal cord, spinal canal, vertebrae, and intervertebral discs, the [PAM50 atlas](https://pubmed.ncbi.nlm.nih.gov/29061527/) was registered to the native space of each scan that included the cervical and/or thoracic regions to serve as ground truth segmentation.
 However, because of inter-subject anatomical variability, the atlas did not perfectly align with every subject anatomy.
 These subtle misalignments introduced inconsistencies that propagated into the model’s predictions, often resulting in over- or under-segmentation of certain structures.
 This issue affects models trained up to and including release `r20250224`.

-## Refinement strategy
+## Refinement of the existing ground truth (T2w)

-These refinement will be done using existing contrasts specific deep learning models and manual corrections of the predictions.
+These ground truth refinements will be done using existing contrasts specific deep learning models and manual corrections of the predictions.

 ### Canal segmentations